By Guest Blogger Kristen Bagwell

-Maggie Valley is about three hours from the Triad, past Asheville but before Cullowhee, home of Western NC University.
-Situated in the Smoky Mountains, Maggie Valley offers tons to do and see, whether you want to get out and do, or go shopping and do, or even hang out and not-do.
+Maggie Valley is about three hours from the Triad, past Asheville but before Cullowhee (home of Western Carolina University).
+Situated in the Smoky Mountains, Maggie Valley offers a ton to do and see, whether you want to get out, go shopping or just chill.
 Stay with me – we’ll go through a little of each below.

-Anyone who likes to poke around and shop the local shops will have a field day in Maggie Valley…there truly is something for everyone, whether you like art, antiques, gear, or flea-market treasures.
-The Maggie Valley area has a bit of all of it, and is a beautiful drive besides.
-Keep an eye out for roadside garden and farm stands for some of the freshest plants and produce around!
-Apple season is a particularly good time to visit.
-Yum!
+For anyone who likes to poke around and shop the local shops will have a field day in Maggie Valley.
+Whether you like art, antiques, gear, or flea-market treasures, the Maggie Valley area has a bit of all of it for everyone.
+While out treasure hunting, keep an eye out for roadside gardens and farm stands for some of the freshest plants and produce around!